-Just-in-time (JIT) access and privileged access management (PAM) are both methods of controlling and monitoring highly privileged access to networks and servers.
-Both ensure that no one has unchecked, ongoing privileged access to systems, applications, or infrastructure.
-Each method requires additional criteria or action, such as an additional login or ticket generation, before an administrator can be granted access.
+Just-in-time (JIT) access and privileged access management (PAM) are both methods of controlling and monitoring highly privileged access to networks, cloud infrastructure, and critical applications.
+Both approaches aim to prevent standing privileges and ensure that no user maintains unchecked, ongoing access to sensitive systems.

 What is privileged access management (PAM)?